March Madness Picks 2022

 The First Four games will be exclusively aired on truTV, who also share the coverage of the first and second rounds of March Madness with CBS, TNT, and TBS.

-Following the first two rounds, the Sweet 16 and Elite 8 games will air on either TBS and CBS, with CBS also having the exclusive rights to the Final Four and Championship Game, which has a tentative date of April 3, 2021, at this point.
+Following the first two rounds, the Sweet 16 and Elite 8 games will air on either TBS and CBS, with CBS also having the exclusive rights to the Final Four and Championship Game, which is scheduled for April 4, 2020.